LoRyder1/LoRyder1.github.io/unit1_projects/Network_Technologies.md

 #Intermediate System to Intermediate System

 IS-IS is a routing protocol designed to move information efficiently within a computer network, a group of physically connected computers or similar devices.
 It accomplished this by determining teh best route for datagrams through a packet-switched network.

+#Interior Gateway Protocol

+IGP is a type of protocol used for exchanging routing information between gateways (commonly routers) within an autonomous system (for example, a system of corporate local area networks).
+This routing information can then be used to route network-layer protocols like IP.

+Internet gateway protocols can be divided into two categories: distance vector routing protocols and link-state routing protocols.
+Specific examples of IGP protocols include PSPF, RIP, and IS-IS.

+By contrast, exterior gateway protocols are used to exchange routing information between autonomous systems and rely on IGPs to resolve routes within an autonomous system.